OrsonDWitt/OrsonDWitt.github.io/_posts/2023-01-09-birdmapp-retrospective.md

 Also, there were many species that were named differently, or considered merely subspecies by GBIF (in contrast to HBW/BirdLife).
 I had to take care of all of that semi-manually, adding synonyms to my bird list along the way, or deleting species from the list as they had no observations.
 Moreover, some species' columns were incorrect.
 For example, *Cyornis stresemanni/Eumyias stresemanni* is under the species *Rhinomyias oscillans*, and the only way to get the data for this newly-split species is to search for it in a completely different column, including authority.
 This is far from the only hurdle that I've encountered with GBIF, but it's a magnificent resource nonetheless and I wish I had learned about it sooner.

 ### Analysis
 There is a huge variance in sampling effort with such a dataset.
 For example, California has as many bird observations as Texas and New York State, combined.
 At the same time, Syria and Yemen rank among the lowest in terms of bird observations, understandably.
 It does not mean that there are more bird species in California.
-In general, the wealthier and more stable (politically) a region is, the more likely people have the time, interest and resources for observing and recording their encounters with birds (*duh*).
+In general, the wealthier and more stable a region is, the more likely people have the time, interest and resources for observing and recording their encounters with birds (*duh*).
 Therefore, I used weighted normalization to account for variance in sampling effort and assign relative abundance to birds.
 Similarly, I calculated rarity for each bird, taking into account only the regions where the bird appears, so as not to have skewed results.
 As a result, I was very happy with my distribution maps.
 I believe that in some ways they are more true to life than those on eBird.

 As concerns my experience with building such a complex Shiny app, I am not yet ready to talk about it.
 I think I might have to go through therapy first. 😂